PrzemekZglinicki/ansible-demo-stack/README.md

 - `app01` & `app02`: webserver hosts (Flask app)
 - `db01`: MySQL database server

 The project is intended for **learning and experimenting with Ansible** in a simulated multi-host environment.
+Based on: www.udemy.com/course/mastering-ansible.

 ---